Vadim Cobîlaș

-Vadim Cobîlaş ([vaˈdim kobɨˈlaʃ], born 30 July 1983) is a Moldovan professional rugby union player who plays as a tighthead prop for French Top 14 club Bordeaux Bègles and the Moldova national team.
+Vadim Cobîlaş ([vaˈdim kobɨˈlaʃ], born 30 July 1983) is a former Moldovan professional rugby union player who played as a tighthead prop.

 Career

 He played for Russian side VVA-Podmoskovye Monino before signing for Sale Sharks in the Aviva Premiership in England on 2 March 2011.
 He is the first Moldovan rugby player to become a professional in England.

 In 2016, Cobîlaş joined Bordeaux Bègles in the French Top 14.